 Training

-- To create inclusive working environments – a dyslexia friendly workplace will benefit all employees
+- To create inclusive working environments – a dyslexia/dyspraxia friendly workplace will benefit all employees

 - Advice and consultancy